 Breezy & Cold This Afternoon

-Friday: Mix of sun and clouds.
-Breezy and very cold with highs between 14°-25°.
-Northwest wind 5-10 MPH with gusts to 15-20 MPH possible.
+Tonight: Mostly clear and frigid.
+Lows between -5° to +7°, warmest along the coast.
+Light northwest wind.

-Saturday: Mix of sun and clouds.
-Highs in the mid-teens to mid-20s.
+Thursday: Mostly sunny during the morning then increasing clouds during the afternoon.
+Highs between 22°-30°.
+Northwest wind 5-10 MPH.

-Sunday: Morning light snow or snow showers possible then brightening skies during the afternoon.
-Highs in the 20s.
+Friday: Mostly cloudy with light snow and snow showers possible.
+Highs in the 20s to near 30°.

 Copyright 2021 WABI.
 All rights reserved.